 Keystone State Park

 The 1,200-acre Keystone State Park is great for day-trips and family vacations year-round.
 Camping, modern cabins, many trails and a lake are all within walking distance, providing an ideal setting for wildlife watching or outdoor adventures.
-The park is within easy driving distance from the Pittsburgh metropolitan area and its many attractions.
+The park is within easy driving distance from the Pittsburgh metropolitan area, the Laurel Highlands and their many attractions.

 Make a reservation.